diogodanielsoaresferreira/pong/README.md

 ### Single Player
 - Compete against an AI that dynamically adjusts to your playstyle.

+### Multiplayer
+- Compete against your friend in the same computer.

 ### Online Multiplayer
 - Connect to the server, create a game, and invite your friends.
 - Responsive paddle movements with minimal latency.